rust-lang/rfcs/text/0000-destructor-guarantees.md

 `Reflect`, applies to nearly all types and therefore carries very little information.

+This proposal requires breaking changes to standard library APIs, as outlined above, that would affect a large body of code in the wild.
+This is undesirable so close to 1.0 even though the solution is as simple as just bounding by `Leak`.

 It is possible there are ways to leak arbitrary, non-`'static`, data in the safe subset of rust (including std) that we may not catch by 1.0, which would force us to make a breaking fix to those APIs to fix soundness holes if they